MarkAnderson166/andersonchain/README.md

 **It IS NOT 'robust' software.**
 It is a combination of wallet, block explorer, and diagnostic tools and is riddled with graphical bugs.
 It also allows the user to manually choose which server they are interacting with, which would never be possible (or good) in combination with a wallet app.

+For ease of testing my gui features a list of all active wallets public **and private** keys.
+This diagnostic feature is using the walletDB.json file on the server that really shouldn't be there.
+This file is not sync'd between servers so in testing if you want to use a particular wallet for a transaction you might need to switch servers.

 Having gone though many many changes with tools coming in and out of the implementation constantly, the code has become somewhat spaghetti.
-I've tried to clean it up a bit, but it remains amoung the ugliest things I've ever done.
+I've tried to clean it up a bit, but it remains among the ugliest things I've ever done.
 The complexity of this project forced me to choose function over form.

 While I have made an attempt to increase the efficiency of transaction processing compared to other prominent currencies, no such attempts were made with the GUI or diagnostic tools.
 The window displaying all current balances searches the **entirety** of the blockchain every time the button is clicked.
 It's inefficient on server memory, but bandwidth usage was kept in check.